xujif/async-hooks-map/readme.md

 - #### thread local support for nodejs & typescript
 - #### named scope & chain support , easily to get closest forefather scope
-- #### browser or lower version of node if provided an async-hooks implementation with constructor
+- #### browser or lower version of node support if provided an async-hooks implementation with constructor

-### tips
-- .get(key: K) will find the key recursive
-- A scope can have multiple names
-- Top scope is named 'root' by default

 ## install
 ```